 To construct random coefficients models, use the Nest Random Coefficients button to create groups of random coefficients.

 Select the Random Effects tab and then Add.

 This last step creates random intercept and random slope effects that are correlated within the levels of the random effect.
 The subject is nested within the other effects due to the variability among subjects.
 If you believed that the intercept might be fixed for all groups, you would select Intercept[<group>]&Random Coefficients(1) and then click Remove.

 You can define multiple groups of random coefficients in this fashion, as in hierarchical linear models.
 This might be necessary when you have both a random batch effect and a random batch by treatment effect on the slope and intercept coefficients.
 This might also be necessary in a hierarchical linear model: when you have a random student effect and random school effect on achievement scores and students are nested within school.

 Random coefficients are modeled using an unstructured covariance structure.
 Completed Fit Model Launch Window Showing Random Coefficients shows the random coefficients specification for the Wheat.jmp sample data.
 (See also .)

 The repeated structure is set to Residual by default.
 The Residual structure specifies that there is no covariance between observations, namely, the errors are independent.
 All other covariance structures model covariance between observations.
 For details about the structures, see and in the “Statistical Details” section.

 Repeated Covariance Structure Requirements lists the covariance structures available and the requirements for using each structure.

-If you enter a repeated or subject column with the residual structure, those columns are ignored.
-A pop-up window appears that reads “Repeated columns and subject columns are ignored when the Residual covariance structure is selected.”
+If you enter a Repeated or Subject column with the Residual structure, those columns are ignored.
+This alert appears: “Repeated columns and subject columns are ignored when the Residual covariance structure is selected.”